hyryel/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 :::

 :::note
-If you don't assign the `NetworkManager.ConnectionApprovalCallback` (even with the `NetworkManager.ConnectionApprovalCallback` set to `true`), Netcode uses basic authentication for the user, which automatically authorizes and assigns the default player Prefab).
+If you don't assign the `NetworkManager.ConnectionApprovalCallback` (even with the `NetworkManager.ConnectionApprovalCallback` set to `true`), Netcode uses basic authentication for the user, which automatically authorizes and assigns the default Player Prefab).
 :::

 ### `NetworkManager.ConnectionApprovalRequest`